Australia cyclone spares coal miners, farmers

 Sugar fields in Queensland, a key cane-growing state in the world’s No.3 exporter of raw sweetener, were unscathed, an industry group said on Monday.

-In fact, growers should benefit from the moisture brought by up to 300 millimetres of rain that accompanied Marcia, said CaneGrowers Australia.
+In fact, growers should benefit from the moisture brought by up to 300 millimeters of rain that accompanied Marcia, said CaneGrowers Australia.

 Elsewhere, Insurance Australia Group said it had received about 700 claims related to damage from Cyclone Marcia, with more expected as policyholders return to their homes and businesses.